LuSeKa/Arduino_AdvancedConcepts/README.md

 ## Usage

 ### Basic
-To simply see the program in action, cmpile and upload to the Arduino.
+To simply see the program in action, compile and upload to the Arduino.
 Open the serial plotter (under Tools in the Arduino IDE) (115200baud) and watch the curves evolve.

 ![basic_usage](https://user-images.githubusercontent.com/8363989/53285932-72482280-3767-11e9-8290-0e89f62e43c8.gif)